X-Men: Evolution: Season 2

-Season two focuses on the continuing conflict between the X-Men, Magneto and Mystique.
-Beast joins the X-Men as a teacher as a cohort of new mutants are added to their ranks, including Iceman, Magma, Jubilee, Cannonball, Berzerker, Multiple, Sunspot, Wolfsbane, and Boom Boom, who soon leaves the team and becomes a neutral character.
-Angel uses his powers to help people but chooses not to join the X-Men.
+Season two focuses on the continuing conflict between the X-Men, Magneto, and Mystique.
+Beast joins the X-Men as a teacher after his transformation while a cohort of new mutants are added to their ranks, including Iceman, Magma, Jubilee, Cannonball, Berzerker, Multiple, Sunspot, Wolfsbane, and Boom Boom, who soon leaves the team and becomes a neutral character.
+The season also introduces Angel, who uses his powers to help people independently but chooses not to join the X-Men.

 Cyclops and Jean grow closer, creating a love triangle when Rogue develops a crush on Cyclops, while Shadowcat and Avalanche begin dating despite being on opposing sides.

+After being enlisted by S.H.I.E.L.D. director Nick Fury in one episode, Wolverine had a memory of him working in World War II alongside Captain America and liberating a concentration camp that a younger Magneto was held in.
+Due to suffering the side effects of Project Rebirth, which was later revealed to only work on mutants, Captain America was frozen in ice until a cure can be found.

 The X-Men are faced with several threats: Mystique strikes off with the Brotherhood and recruits the Scarlet Witch, Magneto's abandoned daughter and Quicksilver's sister, to seek revenge; Mesmero plots to free the ancient mutant Apocalypse; and Magneto forms a new group of mutant followers called the Acolytes, comprising Sabretooth, Gambit, Pyro, and Colossus.
 The existence of mutants is ultimately revealed to the world when Magneto pits the X-Men and the Brotherhood against Bolivar Trask's anti-mutant weapon, the Sentinel.
 The X-Men discover that Mystique has been posing as Xavier, who is now missing.

 Season 3

 Season three focuses on the rising tension and hostility between mutants and humans.
 After Xavier is found and rescued, the X-Men attempt to rebuild their normal lives in Bayville and continue using their powers for good, though they face public scrutiny and discrimination from the other students at school.
+In addition, Trask is arrested.

-The X-Men are forced to contend with numerous personal struggles: Spyke leaves the team to join the sewer-dwelling Morlocks when his mutation rapidly advances; Nightcrawler overcomes his insecurities about his appearance; Rogue learns that Mystique is her adoptive mother and loses control of her powers; and Wolverine discovers that he has a clone called X-23, a teenage girl created by HYDRA to be trained and used as a weapon.
+The X-Men are forced to contend with numerous personal struggles: Cyclops is abducted and left for dead by Mystique; Spyke leaves the team to join the sewer-dwelling Morlocks after he unwittingly drinks an energy drink that is toxic to mutants and causes his mutation to rapidly advance; Nightcrawler overcomes his insecurities about his appearance; Rogue learns that Mystique is her adoptive mother and loses control of her powers; and Wolverine discovers that he has a teenage clone called X-23 who was created by Hydra to be trained and used as a weapon.

-Meanwhile, Magneto enlists Mastermind to alter Scarlet Witch's memories to end her vendetta against him; and Mesmero manipulates Mystique and hypnotizes Rogue into helping him resurrect Apocalypse, who defeats the combined forces of the X-Men, the Brotherhood and the Acolytes.
+Meanwhile, Magneto enlists Mastermind to alter Scarlet Witch's memories to end her vendetta against him; and Mesmero manipulates Mystique and hypnotizes Rogue into helping him resurrect Apocalypse, who defeats the combined forces of the X-Men, the Brotherhood, and the Acolytes.